November 27, 1944–August 7, 1989

 The Congressional Hunger Center furthers Mickey Leland's mission of eradicating global starvation.
 The center trains and inspires leaders who work to end hunger, and advocates public policies that create a food-secure world.

-The Mickey Leland Center on World Hunger and Peace at Texas Southern University holds Leland’s archives and papers, which include files from his congressional career, photographs, articles, speeches, and memorabilia.
+The Mickey Leland Center for Environment Justice and Sustainability at Texas Southern University holds Leland’s archives and papers, which include files from his congressional career, photographs, articles, speeches, and memorabilia.

 The Texas Commission on Environmental Quality offers the Mickey Leland Environmental Internship Program for college students interested in learning about environmental issues.